 Restaurants/Bars & Beaches in Hydra

-If you are daring enough to swim in springtime, take a dip in the water from the iconic rocks of Spilia, Avlaki, Hydronetta (not exactly beaches); the last one also suggested for its famous sunset-cocktail Hydronetta bar that is literally hanging from the cliff.
+If you are daring enough to swim in springtime, take a dip in the water from the iconic rocks of Spilia, Avlaki, and Hydronetta (not exactly beaches); the last one is also suggested for its famous sunset-cocktail Hydronetta bar that is literally hanging from the cliff.
 Regarding other beaches, you can walk to Kamini and Mandraki with a resort & beach services (sushi is an option!) or take one of the many water taxis to the beaches of Saint Nicholas, Vlychos, and Bisti.

 Omilos restaurant.
-For cocktails and a cosmopolitan dinner try the exact building of the internationally known legendary nightclub Lagoudera – that has seen Brigitte Bardot, Aristotle Onassis, Jackie Kennedy, The Rolling Stones, Elizabeth Taylor, John Lennon, and more VIPs dancing or flirting in the 70s.
-It’s renamed yet it is still a magical place.
+For cocktails and a cosmopolitan dinner, try the exact building of the internationally known legendary nightclub Lagoudera – that has seen Brigitte Bardot, Aristotle Onassis, Jackie Kennedy, The Rolling Stones, Elizabeth Taylor, John Lennon, and more VIPs dancing or flirting in the 70s.
+It’s renamed, yet it is still a magical place.

 Téchnē restaurant.
 Gourmet is served by young yet experienced chef Yannis Michalopoulos who is lately receiving great reviews for his farm-to-table modern Greek kitchen offerings.